-this effect we clip the grey-level blob at a higher grey-level for bright blobs (and a lower level for dark blobs) than the previously defined base level, as to obtain a better localized blob boundary.
+the shape of the Gaussian at the tails).
+This means that the edge matching by Definition 9.2 might fail.
+In the extreme case, when there is just one local extremum in an image, the corresponding blob will actually get an infinite support region.
+In order to compensate for this effect we clip3 the grey-level blob at a higher grey-level for bright blobs (and a lower level for dark blobs) than the previously defined base level, as to obtain a better localized blob boundary.
 This modified blob is then used for determining the stripe around the blob for matching according to (9.3).
-Empirically we have found that a clipping level of about 35% ( $\approx \frac{1}{e}$ ) of the range between the minimum and maximum grey-levels within the blob gives a reasonable improvement in localization without seriously affecting blobs actually having nearby competitors.
+Empirically we have found that a clipping level4 of about $35\% \ (\approx \frac{1}{e})$ of the range between the minimum and maximum grey-levels within the blob gives a reasonable improvement in localization without seriously affecting blobs actually having nearby competitors.
 In this region the slope of the grey-level intensity function of the blob is normally relatively steep and we will obtain a smaller blob with a better localized boundary.
 For blobs that are not isolated the effect of this clipping will usually be minor.

 The actual value of the clipping level is not critical for the matching, since the stripe around the blob boundary is anyway intended just as a coarse descriptor of a region around the blob boundary for guiding the blob-edge matching.
 During all our experiments this parameter has been kept unchanged.
 Other possible ways of overcoming this problem could be using a more advanced reasoning process in the matching step or by applying e.g. a snake [Kas87] attracted by high values of gradient magnitude in order to obtain the better localized "blob boundary" for matching.
-The initial position of the snake can be determined from the position and the extent of the (possibly clipped) blob.
-However, in this implementation we have used the clipping method because of its algorithmic simplicity.
+The initial position of the snake can be determined from

-$^{3}$ This clipping is performed only for the purpose of computing the blob boundary for matching.
+3This clipping is performed only for the purpose of computing the blob boundary for matching.
 In all other situations we stick to the original definition of a grey-level blob.

-$^{4}$ In these units a clipping level of 0% corresponds to the original definition of grey-level blob and a clipping level of 100% to clipping at the extremum point of the blob.
+4In these units a clipping level of 0% corresponds to the original definition of grey-level blob and a clipping level of 100% to clipping at the extremum point of the blob.